-Figure 2 shows the Global Decision Support Center that supports the vision presented in Figure 1 and the implementation plan shown in Table 1.
+Figure 4 shows the Global Decision Support Center that supports the vision presented in Figure 1.
 This site, developed by the ICT4SIDS Partnership, serves as a Center for Collaboration and Control between all hubs, and provides the following capabilities:

 - Collaboration Matrix (Table 1) that supports various collaboration scenarios between different hubs and global centers.
-For example, telemedicine centers in Samoa and Solomon Islands can exchange information with each other and also with a nursing education center located in Aruba. - World Hypertension Center located in Harrisburg can be used to store hypertension data from Haiti, Jamaica, El Salvador, Peru, Tanzania, and other countries for across-country analysis and advice to populations in these islands.
-This center is currently operated by the World Hypertension League, part of the World Health Organization (WHO), and a partner healthcare NGO (Colleagues in Care) addressing non communicable diseases world-wide [23].

-- Education Center is available as the central repository of education and training for capacity building of different regions.
+For example, telemedicine centers in Samoa and Solomon Islands can exchange information with each other and also with a nursing education center located in Aruba. - Global Healthcare Center located in Harrisburg can be used to store hypertension data from Haiti, Jamaica, El Salvador, Peru, Tanzania, and other countries for across-country analysis and advice to populations in these islands. - Education Center is available as the central repository of education and training for capacity building of different regions.
 We are currently working with Tanzania to educate local teachers for effective use of computers in classrooms. - Business Intelligence Center is a new capability that will be used by any of the hubs for analytics so that even the remotest villages can also participate and benefit from simple analytics to promote local economic activities in the global marketplace - Smart SIDS is a new initiative that is using the SDG Advisor and Computer Aided Planning to develop smarter SIDS.
 We are currently working with Solomon Islands on a Smart Samoa Pilot Project.
 This concept is also being expanded to smart towns and isolated communities. - Entrepreneurship Portal is a new initiative that is primarily focusing on micro-entrepreneurship through microfinancing.
 This portal is providing resources for education, social networking, digital marketing and e-commerce as the basic tools for young entrepreneurs. - Smart Agriculture Portal is a new initiative that is extensively based on using IoTs and embedded systems for monitoring the growth of crops and food security as the key areas of focus at present. - Disaster Recovery Center is currently not operational but is in design to reduce risk from disaster situations such as climate change and earthquakes, and to accelerate recoveries of economic activities thereby reducing risks to public and private sector investors - Additional centers on food safety, micro-grids, AI applications, and Internet of Things (IoT) solutions are also under investigation at present.